henniggroup/MPInterfaces/README.rst

 Documentation
 ==============

-A very minimal documentation is avaiable at the moment and work in underway to improve it.
+A very minimal documentation is avaiable at the moment and work is underway to improve it.
 We use the sphinx package to generate the documentation.
 First install the package 'sphinx' and the theme package 'sphinx-rtd-theme' using pip and then to generate the documentation either in html or pdf format